impreet01/PerdictionNFL/README.md

 - Play-by-play (`play_by_play_<season>.csv.gz`)
 - Weekly rosters, depth charts, injuries, snap counts, and officials for context packs
 - ESPN Total QBR and Pro-Football-Reference advanced team metrics for quarterback and efficiency context

+To layer in the Tank01 RapidAPI feed for seasons 2022 and newer, set `TANK01_API_KEY`.
+The loaders will prefer Tank01 schedules, team/player stats, rosters, depth charts, injuries, betting odds, and projections when an API key is present, caching the responses and falling back to nflverse automatically if Tank01 is unavailable.
+Set `USE_TANK01_LOADERS=true` when running the smoke/backtest scripts to exercise the Tank01 mirrors during CI.

 See `docs/data-ingestion.md` for a quick reference to every nflverse dataset we pull and how to extend the loaders.
 Set `LOG_LEVEL=debug` to trace which mirrors respond during a run.